FBI detects breaches against two state voter systems

-WASHINGTON The Federal Bureau of Investigation has found breaches in Illinois and Arizona's voter registration databases and is urging states to increase computer security ahead of the November presidential election, according to a U.S. official familiar with the probe.
+WASHINGTON (Reuters) - The Federal Bureau of Investigation has found breaches in Illinois and Arizona's voter registration databases and is urging states to increase computer security ahead of the Nov.
+8 presidential election, according to a U.S. official familiar with the probe.

 The official, speaking on condition of anonymity, said on Monday that investigators were also seeking evidence of whether other states may have been targeted.